acook/remedy/README.markdown

 The `Interaction` object wraps raw keyboard reads and streamlines some aspects of accepting keyboard input.

+For instance to get a keypress from the terminal and display it:

 ```ruby
   include Remedy
   user_input = Interaction.new